PostHog/posthog.com/contents/apps/schema-enforcer/docs.md

 It also:

 - Removes all other properties from an event except selected ones if acceptOnlySchemaProps is true
-- Configuration is done via a JSON file uploaded as a plugin attachment
+- Configuration is done via a JSON file uploaded as an attachment

 ### What are the requirements for this app?